- Cancer Information

 Answering key questions about advanced cancer

-How you answer these questions depends on the nature of the cancer and the effects of treatment.
-Work out in advance what your children might ask and think about how you want to respond.
+How you answer questions depends on the nature of the cancer and the effects of treatment.
+It’s a good idea to work out in advance what your children might ask, and think about how you want to respond.

 Asking the same question repeatedly is normal for children.
-By answering your children’s questions over and over again, you are helping to ease their worries.
+By answering questions over and over again, you are helping to ease your children’s worries.
 Sometimes children may test you to see if your answers stay the same.

-At some stage, children are likely to ask why such a terrible thing is happening.
-This may be a question that you are grappling with yourself and how you respond will depend on your belief system, but there are no easy answers.
+At some stage, children are likely to ask why such a terrible thing is happening in their family.
+This may be a question that you are grappling with yourself.
+How you respond will depend on your culture and belief system, but there are no easy answers.
 The important thing is to let children know it is okay to talk about it.

 A: “I don’t know.
 Life feels unfair sometimes and we don’t always know why sad things happen.
 Why do you think sad things happen?”

 Q: Is it my fault?

 A: “It’s no-one’s fault.
 Nothing you, or anyone else, did or said made me ill.
 And being kind and well-behaved can’t stop someone from dying either.”